20 Ways to Blend Technology into Your Farmhouse Kitchen Decoration

 Embrace Shiplap Walls with Hidden Smart Features

-2. Install a Classic Apron-Front Sink with Modern Plumbing Tech
+2. Install a Classic Apron-Front Sink with a Modern Twist

 Classic white fireclay apron-front sink in a farmhouse kitchen with wooden countertops and Shaker cabinets.